Bush Fire Control

 When and Where to Obtain Permits

-Burning Permits can be obtained from the Shire Office or from your local Permit Issuing Officers if you live in other areas of the Shire.
+Burning Permits can be obtained from the Shire Office.
 The issuing officer will apply certain conditions to the permit that must be strictly adhered to at all times.

 Permits are required: